Kashmiri Pulao Recipe (Vegetarian)

 fried walnuts placed on paper towel with other garnishes for kashmiri pulao

-26. Continue cooking the rice till all the water is absorbed and the rice is tender, softened and cooked well.
+26. Continue cooking the rice until all the water is absorbed and the rice is tender, softened and cooked well.

 Kashmiri pulao in pot after rice has absorbed all the water